 Therefore both $l^2(\Z^2)$ and $l^2_-(\Z^2)$ are invariant under $U_{\cS_{CC}} $ and, by inspection, $\tilde U_{CC}$ coincides with a Chalker-Coddington model as described.

-The Chalker-Coddington model is one of many quantum networks models.
-While this appellation is not universal, it often refers to QWs defined on graphs in a similar fashion as (\ref{defscatu}) with the understanding that the edges can be travelled by the quantum walker in one direction only.
+The Chalker-Coddington model is one of many quantum network models.
+While this designation is not universal, it often refers to QWs defined on graphs in a similar fashion as (\ref{defscatu}) with the understanding that the edges can be travelled by the quantum walker in one direction only.
 This imposes the degrees $d_x$ to be even for all $x\in V$, so that the scattering matrix $S(x)\in U(d_x)$ assigned to $x\in V$ maps the $d_x/2$ incoming edges at $x$ to the $d_x/2$ outgoing edges from $x$, see \cite{D} for example.
-The Scattering Zippers, introduced and studied in \cite{MS-B, BM} provide an other example related to the Chalker-Coddington model defined on a strip.
+The Scattering Zippers, introduced and studied in \cite{MS-B, BM} provide another example related to the Chalker-Coddington model defined on a strip.

 Without going into the details, such quantum network models can be viewed as restrictions of SQW defined on a doubled Hilbert space, as we saw for the Chalker-Model model.